leon4rd/test/README.md

-## What do you call a pig with three eyes?
-Piiig
+## Why do ducks make great detectives?
+They always quack the case.